netZoo/netZoo.github.io/content/docs/gsoc22.md

 Description: GRAND is a database that hosts networks for several biological systems and human conditions built using Network Zoo tools.
 These networks can be queried and visualized using the built-in tools in the database.
 These networks are also classified in categories but a resource-wide search tool using advanced filters is still missing and has been required by several users.
 Therefore, in this project, we will implement a search functionality that allows users to fetch networks based on advanced features such as node and edge attributes.

 Skills: HTML/CSS, Javascript, Python and Django.

+Expected size of project: 350 hours

+Mentors: Marouen Ben Guebila

+Expected outcomes: New GRAND relsease with improved user experience on GRAND and better integration of new resource in the website.

+Difficulty: Medium

 ## 5 Jenkins continuous integration server for netZooM